evertramos/nginx-proxy-automation/.github/README.md

 Please checkout this [howto](https://github.com/evertramos/nginx-proxy-automation/blob/master/docs/HOWTO-Synlogy.md).

-## Production Environment using Web Proxy
+## Other projects using nginx-proxy

 Following are links to docker containers using this web proxy: